szstonelee/gointernal/readme.md

 The second reference is the copy of the concrete value, which can not be an interface.
 [Interfaces do not hold interface values](https://blog.golang.org/laws-of-reflection)

-I do not try the value of pointer to interface, but I think it is illegal with interface.
-And note: pointer to interface is rarely used.
+I do not try the pointer to interface, but I think it is illegal as interface itself.
+Note: pointer to interface is rarely used.

 Concrete value could be:
-1. type of struct OR
+1. the copy of the memory with the type of struct OR
-2. pointer to a struct
+2. the copy of the memory with the pointer, which points to an entity of type of struct
-3. but can not be interface (and pointer to an interface) (check pointer_interface.go)
+3. can not be any interface (and pointer to an interface)

 The following code which is part of the above can demonstrate
 ```